Freedom of Information Act Request to the Forest Service, spring 2020

-“The following is a brief explanation of what is being considered:
+“The following is a brief explanation of the State wants to do:

 Idaho Department of Lands (IDL) is interested in the possibility of purchasing Forest Service (FS) lands that meet their endowment forest management criteria.
 The lands that will be selected are from those FS lands that were identified for (by) the WPT and Forest Service exchange.
 In order for the Forest Service to use these funds to purchase the Lochsa lands, federal legislation would be required.
 The legislation would direct the FS to sell the chosen lands to the IDL and then to use those funds to purchase the Lochsa Lands.”